kiratech/labs/OpenShift-On-The-Rocks/OpenShift-S2I-Deployment.solution.md

-# Lab | Deploy some applications from git and from Docker images | Solution
+# Lab | Deploy some applications from git and from Docker images

----
+In this lab you will:

+1. As `developer` create a new `testdeploy` project.
+2. Create a new app from the GitHub repository [https://github.com/mmul-it/docker/](https://github.com/mmul-it/docker/).
+   You must specify the `s2i-php-helloworld` directory as the context dir.
+3. Check the progress of the deployment.
+4. Expose and test the deployed application.
+5. Clean everything.
+6. Create a new app from the nginx official Docker image.
+7. Expose and test the deployed application.
+8. Clean everything.

+## Solution

 1. Login as `developer` on the cluster: